 Rita Kalyani, MD: Welcome to Diabetes Deconstructed, a podcast for people interested in learning more about diabetes.
 I’m your host Dr. Rita Kalyani at Johns Hopkins.
 We developed this podcast as a companion to our Patient Guide to Diabetes website.
 If you want a trusted and easy-to-understand resource for diabetes, or to listen to previous podcasts, please visit hopkinsdiabetesinfo.org.
 We are pleased today to welcome Dr. Limerick to our podcast.
 Dr. Limerick completed his MD and PhD in Cell and Developmental Biology at Rutgers University as well as a fellowship in pain medicine at Johns Hopkins.
 At Johns Hopkins, he has developed a clinic for the treatment of painful peripheral neuropathies with a specific emphasis on peripheral diabetic neuropathy.
 His practice involves a patient-centered multimodal approach, which includes oral therapies, specialized topical therapies and neuromodulation.
 Welcome, Dr. Limerick.

-Gerard Limerick, MD, PHD: Alright, happy to be with you.
+Gerard Limerick, MD, PHD: Hi, happy to be with you.

 GL: Yeah, that’s a great question to get started with.
 Peripheral neuropathy just refers to any damage to the nerves predominantly in the limbs: the arms and the legs.
-When we talk about diabetic neuropathy, in general, it’s a result of metabolic micro-injuries to vessels from excess sugar in the bloodstream.
-Now, that’s a lot more complicated than that but that’s a general description.
+When we talk about diabetic neuropathy in general, it’s a result of metabolic micro-injuries to vessels from excess sugar in the bloodstream.
+Now, that’s a lot more complicated than that, but that’s a general description.
 Diabetic neuropathy can affect nerves anywhere in the body: the heart, the stomach, or some other common places.
 But when we talk specifically about diabetic peripheral neuropathy, we’re typically talking about neuropathy that’s occurring in the nerves of the limbs.
 There are a lot of different classifications for neuropathy.
 But when we talk about diabetic neuropathy, typically we describe it as a length-dependent neuropathy, which just basically means that the nerve endings of the longest nerves in the body are typically affected first.
-So a nice little bit of medical trivia is the longest nerve in the body is [called] the sciatic nerve.
-Right.
+So a nice little bit of medical trivia: the longest nerve in the body is called the sciatic nerve.
 And I think many of you have probably heard of that.
 You’ve heard of people with “sciatica.”
-What that means is that the nerve endings of the sciatic nerve are in the foot and typically since length-dependent neuropathy… that’s where people tend to get symptoms first, and also tend to experience the most severe pain, diabetic neuropathy.
+What that means is that the nerve endings of the sciatic nerve are in the foot, and typically, since length-dependent neuropathy, that’s where people tend to get symptoms first and also tend to experience the most severe pain from diabetic neuropathy.
 And then lastly, it is typically symmetric, which means that it’s the same on both sides.
 And you can also have involvement of the motor nerves, but typically, the sensory nerves are affected first before the motor nerves.

 RK: Just to clarify, when you say neuropathy, is that the same thing as nerve damage?
 Or are those two different things?

 GL: Yes, those are essentially the same thing.
 Neuropathy is any sort of damage to the nerve that results and symptoms.
-These symptoms can be pain when you’re talking about sensory nerves.
+These symptoms can be pain, when you’re talking about sensory nerves.
 But if you’re not talking about sensory nerves, they can manifest in different ways.
 If you have a diabetic related neuropathy of your stomach, for example, it can slow the rate at which food is digested and things like that.
-When we’re talking about peripheral neuropathy, it is any sort of damaged nerve that results in some sort of symptoms.
+When we’re talking about peripheral neuropathy, it is any sort of damage to the nerve that results in some sort of symptoms.

 RK: You talked about how in diabetes, often it’s more sensory neuropathy the sensation part not much the motor neuropathy moving your muscles.
-Does neuropathy occur and people with diabetes to begin with?
+Why does neuropathy occur and people with diabetes to begin with?

 GL: There is some evidence that there may start to be changes in people who have prediabetes.
 In the field, it’s commonly understood that you can have what’s called silent neuropathy for some time before you start to develop symptomatic neuropathy.
 In the sciences, it’s not altogether clear yet, but it certainly is possible that people who are prediabetic can begin to have some changes in their nerves that predispose them to developing diabetic neuropathy later on down the road.